 I spent my university years beginning in 1968 at UC Berkeley, receiving a Ph.D. in Social/Cultural Anthropology in 1984.
 My dissertation Plans and Situated Actions: the problem of human-machine communication was published by Cambridge University Press in 1987.
 It provided a critical analysis of constructions of human action and communication assumed in the design of interactive machines, and proposed an alternative perspective drawn from developments in the social sciences.
 A sequel to that book titled Human-Machine Reconfigurations: Plans and Situated Actions expanded edition was published by Cambridge University Press in 2007.
 This edition includes an annotated version of the original text, plus five new chapters looking at relevant developments since the mid 1980s both in computing and in social studies of technology.
 The focus is on humanlike machines and new forms of human-computer interaction on one hand, and recent theorising regarding humans, machines and relations between them on the other.

 At my departure from Xerox PARC I held the positions of Principal Scientist and manager of the Work Practice and Technology area, an interdisciplinary research group which I co-founded in 1989.
 In 1988 I received the Xerox Corporate Research Group's Excellence in Science and Technology Award.
 I served as Program Chair for the Second Conference on Computer-Supported Cooperative Work in 1988, and for the first Conference on Participatory Design of Computer Systems in 1990.
 I was a founding member of Computer Professionals for Social Responsibility and served on its Board of Directors from 1982-1990.
 I have been a Visiting Senior Research Fellow with the Work, Interaction and Technology Research Group at King's College London, an Adjunct Professor at the University of Technology, Sydney's Interaction Design and Work Practice Laboratory, and am currently an Adjunct Professor at the Information Technology University in Copenhagen, Denmark.
-I'm also a Collaborating Editor for the journal Social Studies of Science.
+I'm also a Collaborating Editor for the journal Social Studies of Science, and am President-elect of the Society for Social Studies of Science (4S).

 In April of 2002 I received the Benjamin Franklin Medal in Computer and Cognitive Science, and in August 2005 the Outstanding Contribution to Research Award from the Communication and Information Technologies Section of the American Sociological Association.
 In 2010 I received the Lifetime Research Award from the Association of Computing Machinery (ACM) Special Interest Group on Computer-Human Interaction.
 In 2011 I received an Honorary Doctorate from the Faculty of Culture and Society, Malmö University, Sweden.
 In 2014, I had the great honour of receiving the Society for Social Studies of Science (4S) John Desmond Bernal Prize for Distinguished Contribution to the Field.